thorpkuhn/jsblockchain/README.md

 # blockchaintest

-This is my personal project for learning blockchain.
+This is my personal project for learning blockchain on javascript.